 A franchise is an arrangement or an agreement granted by the County authorizing a particular business the use of public property or services in order to provide services for the good of the public for a fee.
 Examples of such services are trash collection, ambulance service, telephone service, electric and natural gas services, etc. The franchise agreement may require certain performance standards to be met to keep the agreement active.

-Business franchises, such as restaurants, convenience stores, hotels, etc., that are strictly a commercial venture and do not include the use of County Right-of-Ways should be directed to our main number (702) 455-0174.
+Business franchises, such as restaurants, convenience stores, hotels, etc., that are strictly a commercial venture and do not include the use of County rights-of-way should be directed to our main number (702) 455-0174.

-Nevada state law established several years ago provisions for the collection of taxes from its customers for the benefit of local government entities.
-The utilities that are included in this are providers and resellers of telephone, electric, natural gas, personal wireless and cable television services.
-Generally, only businesses physically located within the unincorporated areas of the County or that enter the unincorporated areas of the County to perform their services or sell goods require a license from our Department.
-Utilities, however, must be licensed with our Department and collect and remit fees according to our Code if they sell, resell or otherwise provide services to a customer located within the unincorporated areas of the County.
+Several years ago, Nevada state law established provisions for the collection of taxes from its customers for the benefit of local government entities.
+The utilities that are included in this are: providers and resellers of telephone, electric, natural gas, personal wireless and cable television services.
+Generally, only businesses physically located within the unincorporated areas of the County, or that enter the unincorporated areas of the County to perform their services or sell goods, require a license from our Department.
+Utilities, however, must be licensed with our Department and collect and remit fees according to our Code if they sell, resell, or otherwise provide services to a customer located within the unincorporated areas of the County.